BenS-DA/Employee-Fraud-SQL/README.md

 **Outcome**

-•  Using MySQL, several hundred transactions totaling ~$25,000 were deemed fraudulent.
+•  Follwing stakeholder analysis, several hundred transactions totaling ~$25,000 were deemed fraudulent.

-• Focusing on New York operations, stakeholders were able to connect fraudulent activity to one employee.
+• Stakeholders connected fraudulent activity to one employee.

-• This saved stakeholders from reviewing (potentially) tens of thousands of transactions using a spreadsheet.
+• MySQL saved stakeholders time and expense of reviewing potentially tens of thousands of transactions with Microsoft Excel.

 • A criminal complaint was filed with local police which resulted in the arrest of the employee.